Leadership and organisational learning and development

 In 2013, the British Academy of Management (BAM) launched the Researcher Development Grants Scheme with the aim of advancing management scholarship through empirical research.
 Two UWE Bristol researchers, Eda Ulus and Inge Aben, developed the project ‘Silence is Golden’ which was successfully selected as one of 13 projects from 125 applications for a Researcher Development Grant.
 The project will explore individual experiences of introversion in higher education.

 Following this project, Inge Aben was rewarded a PhD scholarship in 2018 to continue and expand her studies into “introversion at work” at the University of Bath, School of Management.
-She is supervised by Professors Nancy Harding, Juani Swart and Russ Vince.
+She was supervised by Professors Nancy Harding, Juani Swart and Russ Vince.

 The findings of the research will be shared with professionals in reports and academic journals and used to inform best practice in teaching and best practice in organisations.